nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Format: `addmodule INDEX m/MODULE [m/MODULE]...`

 * Adds modules represented by each module code `m/MODULE` to a contact at index `INDEX`
-* The index refers to the index number shown in the displayed contact list.
+* The `Index` refers to the index number shown in the displayed contact list.
-* The index **must be a positive integer** 1, 2, 3, …​
+* The `Index` **must be a positive integer** 1, 2, 3, …​ and must exist in the displayed contact list.

 Examples:
 * `addmodule 2 m/CS1231` Adds a module, `CS1231` to the 2nd contact